 Instructions

-- Put the chopped rhubarb in an oven proof dish and sprinkle with the honey, ginger and half the cinnamon.
+- Put the chopped rhubarb in an oven proof dish and sprinkle with the honey, ginger and half the cinnamon.250 g rhubarb, 1 tablespoon honey, ¼ teaspoon ground ginger

 - In a food processor, blitz the butter, sugar and remaining cinnamon.
 Add the oats and pulse briefly until mixed.
-(You don't want to turn the oats into flour as they will lose their texture).
-Cover the rhubarb with the topping and bake for 30 mins.
+(You don't want to turn the oats into flour as they will lose their texture).1 teaspoon cinnamon, 50 g butter, 25 g sugar, 150 g oats

 Nutrition